n3M3Z1Z/python_projects/README.md

 passgen.py - a password generator that creates a strong and safe password. passwordgenerator_gui.py - Modified version of passgen.py added a GUI

+passmanager.py - a passwordmanager tool (in development - some crucial functions missing) passwordgernerator_gui.py - passmanager.py with a GUI (in development some crucial functions missing)

-passmanager.py - a passwordmanager tool (not working) portscanner.py - a portscan script useing nmap in python (not working)
+portscanner.py - a portscan script useing nmap in python (not working)

 largetask.py - a shell calculator in python